joeynor/Getting-Started-with-Ethereum-Smart-Contracts/labs/VotingDapps/README.md

 ```
 Now check again how many votes you have for Rama or others you have voted for

-# Deploying it on the browser
+# Running it on the browser as a dApp

 1. You will need 2 files, get index.html and index.js from this repository
 2. Edit the index.js to change the contract address and the abi file